-Join us each month for a two-day, live event where your cloud native community favorites go in depth on different topics.
-Register at SpringOne Tour or watch below.
+Join us each month to go in depth on different topics with your cloud native community favorites.
+Register at SpringOne Tour or watch here.

 See more at - https://springonetour.io/

 Hi, Spring fans!
 Spring is an inversion-of-control container.
 Inversion of control insulates objects from the knowledge of how a collaborating object on which they depend are created.
 It also insulates objects from their environment, letting them exist blissfully unaware of where individual configuration properties–like passwords, URLs, etc.–originate.
 In this talk, we’re going to explore the Environment which connects objects to configuration properties.
 We’ll also look at PropertySources, profiles, @ConfigurationProperties, the @Value annotation, the Spring Cloud Config Server and Spring Cloud Vault for HashiCorp Vault.

 Microservices and big data increasingly confront us with the limitations of traditional input/output.
 In traditional IO, work that is IO-bound dominates threads.
 This wouldn’t be such a big deal if we could add more threads cheaply, but threads are expensive on the JVM, and most other platforms.
 Even if threads were cheap and infinitely scalable, we’d still be confronted with the faulty nature of networks.
 Things break, and they often do so in subtle but non-exceptional ways.
 Traditional approaches to integration bury the faulty nature of networks behind overly simplifying abstractions.
 We need something better.